dwyl/learn-html5/README.md

 </body>
 </html>
 ```
-The class attribute can also be used for inline elements,
+The html class attribute can also be used for inline elements:

 ```html
 <!DOCTYPE html>